 Are you ready to transform your yard?
 Go from eww to new in just a few weeks!
 Follow along as we show you how to make a dry creek bed for your front yard.

-The yard had a strip of grass, a bit of barkdust, random plants, and two rose bushes that I just really hated.
-It was so dreary and depressing.
-Honestly, I could barely look at it.
+Our yard originally had a narrow strip of grass, a bit of bark dust, a few random plants, and two rose bushes that I just couldn’t stand.
+It felt dull, uninspired, and honestly, a little depressing.
+I could hardly stand to look at it!

 The Inspiration

-We really wanted to create a modern/organic yard that incorporated aspects of the Pacific Northwest valley’s with modern elements like a wood deck and cement slabs.
-We drew our inspiration from creeks, rivers, and the valley’s around the Oregon coast.
+Our goal was to create a modern yet organic yard that blended the natural beauty of the Pacific Northwest valleys with contemporary elements like a wood deck and cement slabs.
+We drew inspiration from the creeks, rivers, and landscapes surrounding the Oregon coast, aiming for a design that felt both structured and natural.

-I’ll talk more about the whole yard process in another blog post but for now, I’m going to share how we designed the dry creek bed.
+I’ll dive into the full yard transformation in another post, but for now, I’m excited to share how we designed our dry creek bed!

 How To Make A Dry Creek Bed